SpazTBC/sd-drivingschool/README.md

 - Verify item exists in your inventory system
 - Check item name matches in `Config.LicenseItems`
 - Ensure inventory system is properly configured
+- Check if the correct bridge is loaded

 **NPC not spawning:**
 - Check if `ped.enabled = true` in configuration